BMES Rita Schaffer Young Investigator Award

 - These letters should be no longer than two pages each.
 The second letter should not be from a former mentor or anyone at the applicant's institution.

 - The nominee should include a strong service statement highlighting their participation with BMES by providing two instances where they actively participated (i.e., serving on a committee, abstract reviewer, session chair, etc.) (not to exceed one page).

 Service to BMES

 The Applicant must be a BMES member in good standing with demonstrated participation within the Society such as serving on a Committee or assisting with the Annual BMES Meeting (Abstract reviewer, session chair, etc.).
 The applicant should list two situations where they have actively participated in the Society.

-The selection of the Award recipient will largely be based on the review of up to three published manuscripts describing original, independent work.
-The candidate must be the corresponding/senior author, or co-corresponding/co-senior author on all submitted work.
-Manuscript(s) may include Ph.D. and or post-doctoral mentors as authors, but the applicant must be clear how this work is independent of their previous mentor's research.
-The candidate must briefly state (in their research statement) why the manuscript(s) is significant and noteworthy in their respective field.
-While the research statement is of greatest value in determining the award recipient, applicants should also work to include a strong BMES service statement, NIH formatted bio-sketch showing clear examples of research independence, and a strong letter of support from their department chair.
+The award committee selects the award recipient primarily on the review of up to three published manuscripts describing original, independent work.
+The nominee must be the corresponding/senior author or co-corresponding/co-senior author on all submitted work.
+The manuscript(s) may include Ph.D. or post-doctoral mentors as authors, but the nominee must be clear about how this work is independent of their previous mentor's research.

 Award and Honorarium

-The winner will receive a crystal plaque, complimentary registration for the annual meeting, an honorarium for $5,000 and travel expenses up to $1,000.
+The winner will receive a crystal plaque, complimentary registration for the annual meeting, and an honorarium for $5,000.